brandonocasey/habitat/README.md

 # Variables:

 # Options:
+* if not options are passed then habitat will configure the environment
+* source ./habitat <options>
+* --example-settings - Use the example settings repo as a base
+* --new-settings     - Create a new local settings repo
+* --settings         - Install setting from an existing repo
 * --install          - Install an additional extension via a github user/repo pair
-* --add       - alias for install
-* --save      - Used in conjunction with --install to save that extension to your environment
 * --remove           - remove an extension, deleting its folder, entries in the user extension.cfg, and ask the user if they wish to keep config files
 * --uninstall        - alias for remove
 * --help             - view help on using the cli

 # Planned Extensions
 * Vim